Meghan Markle And Kate Middleton Reunite At Party For Prince Charles Amid Feud Rumors

 Meghan and Prince Harry were sweetly touching each other throughout the party.
 Harry put his arm around his pregnant wife and Meghan took Harry’s arm several times during the event.
 The pair even wrapped their arms around one another as they moved about the room socializing.

 Kate and Meghan chatted for a bit and appeared to be on good terms, though some tight smiles might indicate that there is trouble in royal paradise, still.
-Most recently, Harry and Meghan missed out on Kate’s 37th birthday celebrations and Kate wasn’t at Meghan’s New York baby shower last month, adding fuel to the long-standing fire that the two women don’t get along.
+Most recently, Harry and Meghan missed out on Kate’s 37th birthday celebration and Kate wasn’t at Meghan’s New York baby shower last month, adding fuel to the long-standing fire that the two women don’t get along.

 Today Her Majesty The Queen hosted a reception to mark the 50th Anniversary of the Investiture of The Prince of Wales at Buckingham Palace.